kinsta-content/node-js-photo-sharing-app/Chapters/05 - Chapter 5/README.md

 The purpose of the mysql_install_db program is to initialize the data directory, including the tables in the mysql system database.
 It does not overwrite existing MySQL privilege tables, and it does not affect any other data.
 To re-create your privilege tables, first stop the mysqld server if it is running

-Once that's done, you need to install the MariaDB connector for Node.js called sequalize, more on that in the next video.
+Once that's done, you need to install the MariaDB connector for Node.js called sequelize, more on that in the next video.

 ---